-Next, you’ll need to open the Messages app, and open the settings by tapping the three vertical dots in the upper-right corner and selecting Settings.
+Next, you’ll need to open the Messages app then open the settings by tapping the three vertical dots in the upper-right corner and selecting Settings.
 From there, tap Chat features and tap Enable chat features to turn RCS messaging on.
-A new bar will appear above the option, and will display Setting up in orange while you’re verified.
+A new bar will appear above the option and will display Setting up in orange while you’re verified.
 When it’s finished, it will read Connected in green.
 If it’s not changing to the Connected message, hit retry and check to make sure RCS in enabled in your region and with your carrier.

 Once enabled, you can start to play with your other options.
 You’ll be able to toggle read receipts and typing indicators from here, as well as learn more about the specific chat features offered by RCS.

 - What is RCS messaging?
 Everything you need to know about the SMS successor